sampsyo/cs6120/content/blog/2019-10-23-loop-unswitching/index.md

 ##### Deciding unswitchability
 Now, we need to decide if this loop is unswitchable.
 Recall that in order to unswitch loops, we need to ensure that the condition is independent of the loop's body during execution.
 That is, the conditional statement we are unswitching cannot be modified in the loop.
 This allows us to write deterministic code.

 To implement this,  we adopt the following notation, borrowed from Matthew John Surawski of Rochester Institute of Technology.
 Let $v_s$ denote the set of variables defined by statements, and let $v_a$ denote the set of variables defined by arguments.
-Now let $V_b = v_a \cup v_s$ be the union of the two for a block $b$, and let $V_L = \cup_i V_{b_i}$ denote the set of variables entirely in the loop.
+Now let $V_b = v_a \cup v_s$ be the union of the two for a given block $b$, and let $V_L = \cup_i V_{b_i}$ denote the set of variables entirely in the loop.
 Now suppose we have a branching statement on condition $t$:
 ```
 br t if then;
 ```
-Now if $v_t \not \in V_L$, we can unswitch this loop.
+Now if $v_t \not \in V_L$, we can unswitch this loop!
 In the case of multiple conditional statements that can be unswitched, as we traditionally do in literature, we pick one uniformly at random.

 ##### Implementing Unswitching
 Once we have selected a subset of nodes in the CFG to be unswitched, we need to actually reorder the blocks.
 At a high level, we implement the following reordering: